evanx/redex/README.md

 My rationale for this project is:
 - do fun and interesting things with Node and Redis
-- gain proficiency in ES7 to benefit my work
+- gain proficiency in ES7
 - learn about message queuing for enterprise consulting gigs
 - create a platform for rapid prototyping of application backends
 - create a platform for blogging and news sites